jacksonhill-77/game_of_life/README.md

 TASK DESCRIPTION (CONCISE)

-Recreate Conway's game of life on an infinite grid while optimising it for sparse finite life
+Recreate Conway's game of life on an infinite grid while optimising it for sparse finite life (see bottom of page for full description).

 REQUIREMENTS

 - Python 3
 - pytest

 TO START

 1. Navigate to project folder in terminal
-2. With python 3 installed, enter "python main.py" to run the main file
+2. With python 3 installed, enter "python main.py" in your command line interface to run the main file
-3. Interaction with the script is done through the terminal.
+3. Interaction with the script is done through the command line interface.
 Enter the input parameters manually, or simply press enter to use the default

 TO TEST